ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 recipients to avoid incidents.
 This underscores the need to avoid misconfiguration of the destinations in the "ruf" reporting URIs, and the suggestions for redaction in this document, for example using the method described in [@!RFC6590].
-And all of these concerns are heightened for high-volume domains.
+All of these concerns are heightened for high-volume domains.
 To mitigate such concerns, the following steps should be considered: